 Plants and Units.
 A total of 147 workshops involving 3179 participants

 were organized for enhancing Vigilance Awareness on Whistle Blower

 Discipline Rules, System and Procedures followed in SAIL, etc.

 - Periodic surprise checks including joint checks were conducted

 regularly in vulnerable areas of the Company.
 A total of 3296 periodic

 checks including file scrutiny and Joint Checks were conducted at

-preventive vigilance activities mainly on account of Surprise Checks.
+the preventive vigilance activities mainly on account of these Surprise